nerc-project/nerc-docs/docs/openstack/openstack-cli/openstack-CLI.md

 !!! note "Important Note"
     When you source the file, environment variables are set for your current shell.
-The variables enable the OpenStack client commands to communicate with the OpenStack services that run in the cloud.
+The variables enable the openstack client commands to communicate with the OpenStack services that run in the cloud.
 This just stores your entry into the environment variable - there's no validation at this stage.
 You can inspect the downloaded file to retrieve the ID and Secret if necessary and see what